almazrafi/Fugen/README.md

 That will allow connecting the code generation command with updating Fugen version and will reduce the number of commands executed while cloning the project.

-**N.B.:** This integration is ideal if the generated files should be held in the Development Pod, as in this case the generation should be run after loading Fugen and before installing all Pods.
+**N.B.:** If you want to keep the generated files in the Development Pod, this integration method is ideal.
+In this case the generation should be run after loading Fugen and before installing all Pods.
 Otherwise, new files will not be indexed on time and won't get included into the Xcode-project.

 ## Configuration
 [YAML](https://yaml.org) file is used for Fugen configuration.
-In this file all necessary parameters of code generation should be defined.
+Define all necessary parameters of code generation in this file.

 Configuration is divided into several sections:
 - `base`: base parameters that are actual for all other configuration sections (see [Base parameters](#base-parameters)